Brand Intelligence

 What is Brand Intelligence?

-Brand Intelligence is a type of threat intelligence focused on the process of monitoring and analyzing online mentions and activities related to a brand.
+Brand Intelligence is a type of threat intelligence that focuses on monitoring and analyzing online activities and mentions related to a brand.

 Why is Brand Intelligence Important?

-2. Threat Detection: Brand Intelligence can identify emerging threats and vulnerabilities related to the brand, allowing organizations to take proactive measures to protect their assets.
+• Threat Detection: By monitoring for emerging threats or vulnerabilities, Brand Intelligence allows organizations to take proactive steps to protect their assets.

 The most common types of Brand Abuse

-2. Domain Squatting (Cybersquatting): Malicious actors register domain names that are similar to a brand’s official website, often to deceive visitors, sell the domain at a high price, or host phishing sites.
+• Domain Squatting (Cybersquatting): Malicious actors register domain names similar to your brand’s official site, often to trick visitors, sell the domain, or host phishing sites.

-3. Social Media Impersonation: Fraudsters create fake social media profiles that impersonate a brand to scam followers, spread misinformation, or damage the brand’s image.
+• Social Media Impersonation: Attackers create fake social media profiles to impersonate a brand to scam followers or spread misinformation.

-4. Unauthorized Use of Brand Assets: Using a brand’s logo, images, or other intellectual property without permission for commercial gain or to mislead consumers.
+• Unauthorized Use of Brand Assets: Using a brand’s logo, images, or other intellectual property without permission, often to mislead consumers.

-7. SEO Manipulation: Using black hat SEO techniques to rank fake or malicious websites higher in search engine results for queries related to the brand, diverting traffic from legitimate sources.
+• SEO Manipulation: Using black hat SEO techniques to boost fake or malicious sites higher in search results for brand-related keywords.

-8. Counterfeit Products: Unauthorized entities produce and sell fake products under a brand’s name, which can damage the brand’s reputation and lead to financial losses.
+• Counterfeit Products: Fake products sold under your brand’s name can damage reputation and lead to financial loss.

 • Twitter: In 2018, a number of Twitter accounts impersonating celebrities, including Elon Musk were created to promote cryptocurrency scams.
-These fake accounts would reply to Musk’s tweets, claiming to give away cryptocurrency in exchange for a small initial payment.
-Organizations should use Brand Intelligence to continuously monitor social media for any accounts that are trying to impersonate their brand or C-level executives.
-By setting up alerts for specific keywords, names, and variations, brand intelligence tools can quickly detect fake accounts and suspicious activities.
+The fake accounts would reply to Musk’s tweets, claiming to give away cryptocurrency in exchange for a small initial payment.
+Organizations can use Brand Intelligence to continuously monitor social media for any accounts that are trying to impersonate their brand or C-level executives.
+By setting up alerts for specific keywords, names, and variations, brand intelligence tools can quickly detect fake accounts and suspicious activity.

 • Tangerine Telecom: In February 2024, Australian ISP Tangerine Telecom was breached, resulting in the theft of over 200,000 customer records.
 The breach was traced back to a single contractor’s leaked credentials.
-Brand monitoring, specifically including third-party vendors, is critical to protecting an organization’s assets.
+Brand monitoring, specifically monitoring your third-party vendors, is critical to protecting your organization’s assets.

 What to look for in brand intelligence solutions